 Payment service providers providing services can find on this page information to help them implement the scheme.

-The rulebook in effect until 17 November 2019 is the 2017 rulebook version 1.1.
+The rulebook currently in effect up to 25 April 2023 is the 2021 rulebook version 1.1.

-The 2019 rulebook version 1.0 enters into force on 17 November 2019 and is applicable until November 2021.
+The 2023 rulebook version 1.0 enters into force on 19 November 2023 and is applicable up to and including 22 November 2025.

 The Implementation Guidelines are based on the 2019 message version of the ISO 20022 standard.separate guidance document about the migration to the 2019 message version of ISO 20022.